Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Expanding a Qudit in the Heisenberg Weyl operator basis (HW)

-HW operators are unitary operators with several useful properties which makes them useful in several applications \cite{Cotfas_2012,PhysRevA.74.032327,PhysRevLett.114.250403,PhysRevLett.70.1895}.
-One of the most significant applications of the HW operators has been in the construction of the discrete Wigner function in finite dimensions \cite{doi:10.1142/S0129055X03001710,PhysRevA.70.062101}.
+\bq We declare here that all the operations $\{\pm, \times, \div \}$ on the index space are always congruence modulo $d$ on the set of integers.
+For example, see Eq. (\ref{XandZ}). \eq Heisenberg-Weyl operator basis is defined as $\{U_{00}=\mathbb{I},U_{pq}|p,q\in[0,d-1]$, where $U_{pq}=\omega^{-\frac{pq}{2}} Z^pX^q$.
+HW operators, $U_{pq}$, are unitary operators with several desirable properties which makes them useful in several applications \cite{Cotfas_2012,PhysRevA.74.032327,PhysRevLett.114.250403,PhysRevLett.70.1895,doi:10.1142/S0129055X03001710,PhysRevA.70.062101}.
 These operators are constructed from the generalized Pauli operators $X$ and $Z$, which are also referred to as boost and shift operators respectively.
 They can be defined by their action on a pure state in the computational basis as